Love Story (Yelawolf album)

 Love Story is the third studio album by American rapper Yelawolf.
 It was released on April 21, 2015, by Slumerican, Shady Records, and Interscope Records.
 The album was described by Yelawolf as a more passionate album than his debut album.
 Recording process took place primarily in Nashville, Tennessee from 2012 to 2015.
-The production on the album was handled by Yelawolf himself, along with Eminem (who also served as the executive producer), Malay and WLPWR, among others.
+The production on the album was handled primarily by WLPWR, along with Eminem (who also served as the executive producer), Malay and Yelawolf himself.
 The album was influenced by aspects of country and rock.

 Love Story was supported by five singles: "Box Chevy V", "Till It's Gone", "Whiskey in a Bottle", "American You" and "Best Friend" featuring Eminem.
 Love Story received generally positive reviews from critics, who praised the album's emotional feel as well as its ambition and production, but criticized its length.
 The album debuted at number three on the US Billboard 200, selling 51,000 copies in its first week.